 When interviewers ask you behavioral interview questions like this, they are trying to get at your true character as it relates to motivation.
 By asking you this question, they are also asking other questions indirectly, such as ‘Are you self-motivated, or do other factors motivate you?
 Are you a lone wolf in the workplace, or do others inspire you to do your best?’
 When you discuss your example of a time when you took initiative, you will be illustrating to your interviewer how you are motivated, what type of work environment you might be best suited to and many other influential factors.

 Because questions that relate to your behavior are deeply personal and sometimes tough to talk about, they can be by far the most challenging part of an interview.
 Luckily, there are several ways, including the STAR method, that can prepare you and help you manage your stress, shape an in-depth answer to an in-depth question and give your interviewers what they are looking for: insight into your professional personality.

-How to Answer the 'Give Me an Example of a Time When You Took Initiative' Behavioral Interview Question
+How to Answer the Interview Question: About a Time When You Took Initiative

-Tell a Story.
-From setting up the scene of the situation itself to concluding with your reflections and thoughts on the entire decision-making process- the example that you give should not just be a flat few sentences but a well-rounded story with meaning to it- a beginning- a middle and an end.
+From setting up the scene of the situation itself to concluding with your reflections and thoughts on the entire decision-making process, the example that you give should not just be a flat few sentences but a well-rounded story with meaning to it, a beginning, a middle and an end.
 Offering your example to your interviewers in a story format will infuse it with significance and help you to illustrate more of your true personality.